 Fishing Gear: Anglers can use similar fishing gear for all the fisheries, as conditions are similar.
 Ultralight fishing gear with four- to six-pound test line and small hooks can provide some of the best action on the water.
 Trout are also responsive to regular angling gear using small jigs or spinners and prepared bait or live bait.

 Trout fishing regulations, including daily and size limits, restricted areas, and license information is available at the Oklahoma Department of Wildlife Conservation.
 Find the best spots to cast your line with our list of the top Oklahoma trout fishing lakes and rivers.

 1. Lower Mountain Fork River

-Another excellent public access point is at Presbyterian Falls.
 Boat ramps are located above and below the re-regulation dam.
-For anglers who want to make a weekend trip out of it there are camping and cabin rentals available within Beavers Bend State Park.
+For anglers who want to make a weekend trip out of it, there are camping and cabin rentals available within Beavers Bend State Park.

 2. Lower Illinois River

 This is the second year-round trout fishery in Oklahoma that includes a nearly eight-mile section of the Illinois River, from the Tenkiller Ferry Dam to the U.S.64 bridge near Gore in Sequoyah County.
-Anglers can fish for stocked brown and rainbow trout.
+Anglers can fish for stocked rainbow trout.
+Occasionally this river is stocked with fingerling brown trout.
 One of the best public access points is a one-mile stretch along the Lower Illinois River Public Fishing Area.